MyAllocator/myallocator-ota-php/README.md

 # !!!
 This package is still in development.
 Don't use it quite yet !!!

-# myallocator-php-sdk-ota
+# myallocator-ota-php

 MyAllocator BuildToUs API PHP SDK (JSON).
-Online Travel Agencies (OTA's) can use this SDK to quickly and reliably integrate with the MyAllocator BuildToUs API to enable distribution into their systems.
+Online Travel Agencies (OTA's) may use this SDK to quickly and reliably integrate with the MyAllocator BuildToUs API to enable distribution into their systems.

+The MyAllocator BuildToUs API supports many OTA-inbound API's but only one OTA-outbound API (NotifyBooking).
+As a result, this SDK currently only implements the OTA-inbound API's defined in the MyAllocator BuildToUs API Documentation.
+You may implement the simple HTTP GET NotifyBooking API directly in your code base.

+Note, this is not the PMS PHP SDK for PMS's.
+The PMS PHP SDK can be found at https://github.com/MyAllocator/myallocator-pms-php

-MyAllocator BuildToUs API Version: 201408
+MyAllocator BuildToUs API Version: 201503

-MyAllocator BuildToUs API PHP SDK Documentation [http://myallocator.github.io/myallocator-php-sdk-ota-docs/] [TODO]
+MyAllocator BuildToUs API Documentation & Integration Guide [TODO]

-MyAllocator BuildToUs API Documentation [http://myallocator.github.io/apidocs/] [TODO]
+MyAllocator BuildToUs API PHP SDK Documentation [http://myallocator.github.io/myallocator-ota-php-docs/]

-MyAllocator BuildToUs API Integration Guide [TODO]

 MyAllocator [https://www.myallocator.com/]